containers/crun-vm/README.md

     ""
 8068a2c180e0f4bf494f5e0baa37d9f13a9810f76b361c0771b73666e47ec383

-$ podman exec --latest fedora whoami fedora
+$ podman exec --latest -- fedora whoami fedora

-$ podman exec -it --latest fedora
+$ podman exec -it --latest -- fedora [fedora@8068a2c180e0 ~]$
-[fedora@8068a2c180e0 ~]$
 ```

 With cloud-init, the default user can vary between VM images.
 With Ignition,
 `core` is considered to be the default user.
 In both cases, if the SSH server
-allows password authentication, you should also be able to login as any other
+allows password authentication, you should also be able to log in as any other
 user.

 The `fedora` argument to podman-exec above, which would typically correspond to